moonik/scrum-web/README.md

 Java 8, Maven, Spring Boot 1.5.9.RELEASE (will be migrated to version 2.0.4.RELEASE), Spring Security (authorization via JWT), Spring WebSockets, PostgreSQL, Spock Framework, Lombok, Angular 5, etc.

 **Getting started:**<br/>
-To get started with this application you should have installed on your computer such things as: JDK 8 or higher, Nodejs, PostgreSQL database, Maven.<br/>
+To get started with this application you should have installed on your computer such things as: JDK 8, Nodejs, PostgreSQL database, Maven.<br/>

 Database connection:<br/>
 name: scrumwb<br/>